Subacute combined degeneration

 - Clumsiness, stiff or awkward movements.

 - Mental changes, which can range from mild memory problems, irritability, apathy, and confusion, to severe dementia and psychosis.
 Severe dementia is uncommon, but in some cases it's the first symptom of the disorder.

 - Unsteady gait and loss of balance.

 - Falls due to poor balance.

 Exams and Tests

-An eye exam may show damage to the optic nerve, a condition called optic neuritis.
-Signs of nerve inflammation may be seen during a retinal exam.
+An eye exam may show damage to the optic nerve, a condition called optic neuropathy.
 There may also be abnormal pupil responses, loss of sharp vision, and other changes.